rolldown/rolldown/docs/guide/in-depth/why-bundlers.md

 ## Skipping the build step is impractical

-With the general availability of native ES modules and HTTP/2 in modern browsers, some developers are advocating for a unbundled approach for shipping web applications, even in production.
+With the general availability of native ES modules and HTTP/2 in modern browsers, some developers are advocating for an unbundled approach for shipping web applications, even in production.
 While this approach works for smaller applications, in our opinion bundling is still very much necessary if you are shipping anything non-trivial and care about performance (which translates to better user experience).

 Even in a polished unbundled deployment model, a build step is still often unavoidable.
 Take Rails 8's default import-map-based approach for example: all JavaScript assets still go through a build step in order to fingerprint the assets and generate the import map and modulepreload directives.
 It's just handled via `importmap-rails` and Propshaft instead of a JavaScript bundler.